-Every child is unique, but there are some common characteristics generally shared by four-five year olds.
-These generalizations should help you as you endeavor to teach a love of the Catholic Faith to these grade level students:
+"Life's beginning stages are of critical importance to individual growth and development."
+(NDC #177) Every child is unique, but there are some common characteristics generally shared by four-five-year-olds.
+These generalizations should help you as you endeavor to teach a love of the Catholic Faith to this grade level student:

-- ♦ The child of this age is beginning to trust peers and adults outside their families.
-They need to feel safe and comfortable within their religious education classrooms. - ◆ Playtime activities are self-centered and explorative.
-They are friends with whoever is with them at the time. - ♦ Children of this age accept all members of their group equally.
-It is helpful to teach basic manners for group interaction to this age level. - ♦ Small group activities are essential to helping children of this age develop independence and to foster their self-confidence. - ♦ The child of this age has a short attention span and will frequently race from one activity to another.
+- Physically, preschoolers are refining their motor skills.
+Their physical coordination is improving, and they enjoy playing with other children. - The child of this age is beginning to trust peers and adults outside their families.
+They need to feel safe and comfortable within their religious education classrooms. - As young children experience the love of their parents and family, they respond in kind.
+The young child needs to be loved in order to discover and experience the love of God. - Playtime activities are self-centered and explorative.
+They are friends with whoever is with them at the time. - Children of this age accept all members of their group equally.
+It is helpful to teach basic manners for group interaction to this age level. - Small group activities are essential to helping children of this age develop independence and to foster their self-confidence. - The child of this age has a short attention span and they will frequently race from one activity to another.
 There is a need for several types of learning activities, even within an hour time span.
-There should be a place for them to exert their immense amount of energy. - ♦ Pre-schoolers perceive stories in single images, like a slide show.
-They learn intuitively through story images.

-- ♦ Since they are concrete learners, symbolic language is taken in its literal sense.
+There should be a place for them to exert their immense amount of energy. - Pre-schoolers perceive stories in single images, like a slide show.
+They learn intuitively through story images. - Since they are concrete learners, symbolic language is taken in its literal sense.
 Adults will have little control over what meaning a story will have for a young child.
-Therefore, Scripture stories need to be chosen carefully with an eye to avoiding anything that is abstract or ambivalent. - ♦ Children of this age have vivid imaginations and they are beginning to distinguish between reality and fantasy.
-But, they have not gotten there yet. - ◆ Children of this age need assistance in coping with anything that is unfamiliar or frightening. - ♦ Group prayer is important to this age level.
-Children will also frequently have their own conversations with God as they like to talk to God about themselves. - ♦ Children of this age experience God within their family and relate well to the concept of being part of God's family. - ♦ Preschoolers are in the first stage of moral development.
+Therefore, Scripture stories need to be chosen carefully with an eye to avoiding anything that is abstract or ambivalent.

+- Children of this age have vivid imaginations and they are beginning to distinguish between reality and fantasy.
+But, they have not gotten there yet. - Children of this age need assistance in coping with anything that is unfamiliar or frightening. - Group prayer is important to this age level.
+Children will also frequently have their own conversations with God as they like to talk to God about themselves. - Children of this age experience God within their family and relate well to the concept of being part of God's family. - Preschoolers are in the first stage of moral development.
 Their actions are governed by rewards and punishments.
 They are influenced by the actions and moods of the primary adults in their lives.
-Something is "good" if it pleases an adult and something is "bad" if it brings a punishment or scolding. - ♦ In early childhood, there is no mention of sin, for the emphasis should be placed on forming a relationship with God. - "Too much too soon" should be something avoided in the preschool classroom.
-The spontaneity and creativity of this age level should not be curbed, but encouraged and developed. - ♦ This age level takes great pleasure in nature and in all creation, hence the curriculum for this level contains much in background of God as Creator.
+Something is "good" if it pleases an adult and something is "bad" if it brings a punishment or scolding. - In early childhood, there is no mention of sin, for the emphasis should be placed on forming a relationship with God. - "Too much too soon" should be something avoided in the preschool classroom.
+The spontaneity and creativity of this age level should not be curbed, but encouraged and developed. - This age level takes great pleasure in nature and in all creation, hence the curriculum for this level contains much on background on God as Creator. - It is important to remember that content is not the primary focus in nurturing the faith life of the early childhood learner.
+What is most important is that the young child's natural sense of God is fostered by the important people in their lives.